dmuth/cheetah-bot/README.md

    - Repeat a few times to make sure it does text AND images
 - Reply to a message from the bot in the gorup and ensure it replies
    - Repeat a few times to make sure it does text AND images
+- Spam the bot with messages until you exhaust the quota (it won't take long with these settings) and make sure it goes to sleep than wakes back up.
 - Finally, send a DM to the bot and make sure it replies.